+The goal of the Student Connections Program is to deliver relevant investment information and knowledge to students before they need it.
 Students exiting post-secondary education are entering a new phase in their life with careers, money and a future ahead of them.
 This future could include a family, their first home, cars, and saving for their children’s education and their own retirement.
 As life becomes real the need to invest also becomes real.
 So, why do they need to wait to learn about investing?
-Why can’t a basis of basic investment knowledge be gained before it is time to use it instead of catching up on it later in life?
+Why can’t a foundation of basic investment knowledge be gained before it is time to use it instead of catching up on it later in life?

-Investment information can be delivered to groups through presentations on several different topics, including but not limited to, An Introduction to the Nova Scotia Securities Commission, Informed Investing, and Securities Regulation.
-We are also able to present on more concise topics such as CEDIFs, Capital Raising and Investment Fraud and Scams.
+Investment information can be delivered to groups through presentations on several different topics, including but not limited to: An Introduction to the Nova Scotia Securities Commission, Basic Investing, Securities Laws and Regulation, and Investment Fraud and Scams.
+We are also able to present on more specific topics such as CEDIFs, Capital Raising, and Registration for Working in the Investment Industry.

 If you are interested in one of these presentations or would like more information on what the Nova Scotia Securities Commission Student Connections program can offer you, your class, group or organization, please contact us.